 Long Eared Owl Facts

 - Perhaps most notably, the descriptive term of Long Eared Owl serves as one of the common names for a truly majestic type of raptor.
-The animal does, however, also possess several other common names.
-These are used in various parts of its range.
+The remarkable animal does, however, also possess several other general names.
+These are used in different parts of its widespread range.

-- These alternate common names include several highly descriptive terms.
-They include such terms as the cat owl, the lesser horned owl, and the northern long-eared owl.
-This beautiful avian also goes by the scientific name of Asio otus, though.
+- These alternate general names include several highly descriptive terms.
+Some even qualify as highly distinctive.
+They include such appellations as the cat owl, the lesser horned owl, and the northern long-eared owl.
+These monikers reflect both its appearance and its habitat range.I

-- This gorgeous creature additionally shares a great portion of its native range with a related avian.
-That’s the visually quite similar species known as the short-eared owl.
+- This gorgeous creature additionally shares a great portion of its native range with another, closely related avian.
+That’s the visually quite similar species ironically, yet appropriately, known as the short-eared owl.
 The two animals can most easily be distinguished while at rest.

-- That’s because, at that time, the ear tufts of the Long Eared Owl become clearly visible.
-This constitutes the most easily recognizable physical difference between the two.
-In addition, the eyes of the two different creatures display different colors.
+- That’s because, at that time, the ear tufts of the Long Eared Owl become clearly visible to the observer.
+This constitutes the most easily recognizable physical difference between the two species.
+The eyes of the two different creatures additionally display different colors.

-- Due to this, the IUCN presently lists it as a Species of Least Concern.
+- Due to this pleasant situation, the IUCN presently lists the wonder as a Species of Least Concern.
 This ranking appears on its Red List.
 It nonetheless must be considered to be facing at least a few threats to its existence.
-These would include habitat loss and climate change.
+These perils include habitat loss and climate change.

 Related Articles